false

 • Map several divergent scenarios.
 Challenge status quo, ask why things have to function in a certain way and what everything would look like if something major changed.
 Develop solutions for hypothetical unexpected situations;

-• Create adaptative and resilient company cultures.
+• Create adaptive and resilient company cultures.
 The natural way of responding to change is to resist it, which is counterproductive in today's challenging business environment.
 Focus on strengthening the confidence employees have in the company and make sure there is a strong sense of purpose;

 • Explore the external environment.
 With so much going on inside the organization, it's easy to lose sight of what is going on externally.
 The past few years have proved that something that initially seems inconsequential and far away (like container ship that blocked the Suez Canal) can have tremendous effects.
 Keep informed and often look outside the organization;